magace/ChatGPT-BOT/README.md

 A simple way to send and receive requests from chat gpt.

+What does this do?
+Basically you use kolbot or stealthbot to create a question.txt file with whatever question you have.
+The python script monitors whatever folders you put in the config file.
+If it finds a question.txt file it reads it sends the question to chat GPT api and creates a answer.txt in the same directory with the answer.
+Kolbot or stealthbot then reads the answer file and says the results.
+Pretty simple.

 TODO:  Report username that ask questions back to discord.
 Clean up discord hook.
 Fix estimated cost.
 It's calculating too high.
 Find a asian to test the unicode for chinese lettering.
+Add error handling with stealthbot sometimes it hangs up if something goes wrong.
+Make the kolbot use a worker until the answer file is there.

 Here are some pictures of it in use...